appveyor/website/src/_posts/2013-09-25-appveyor-update-and-new-pricing.md

 In addition to high-level “Visual Studio solution” and “MSBuild” scenarios we added custom build scripts with maximum control over CI process.
-You can author build script in PowerShell or as a batch file and use <a href="http://help.appveyor.com/kb/using-appveyor/software-installed-on-appveyor-build-servers">any build tools</a> like MSBuild, PSake, NUnit, xUnit, Node.js in your custom workflow.
+You can author build script in PowerShell or as a batch file and use [any build tools](http://help.appveyor.com/kb/using-appveyor/software-installed-on-appveyor-build-servers) like MSBuild, PSake, NUnit, xUnit, Node.js in your custom workflow.

 While running a custom build script AppVeyor provides you integration points for: